FangWang-SYSU/ChromoPhyloGen/README.md

 The example dataset, `exampleCNA.txt`, is included in the `ChromoPhyloGen` package and can also be downloaded [here](https://github.com/FangWang-SYSU/ChromoPhyloGen/blob/main/ChromoPhyloGen/data/exampleCNA.txt).

 ### Example 1: Without a Tree Newick File

+In this example, no input tree in Newick format is provided (-t none).
+The tool will calculate metrics based on the input CNA data but will not update or output a phylogenetic tree.

 ```bash
 mkdir ChromoPhyloGen_out
 ChromoPhyloGen \